-Commercial drift gillnet fisheries occur in the waters of northern Clarence Strait and Sumner Strait of District 106 and in the waters surrounding the terminus of the Stikine River in District 108 (Figure 1).
-Due to their proximity, management of these areas are interrelated, resulting in some major stocks being subject to harvest in both areas.
-Two distinct management areas exist within each district: Frederick Sound (Section 8-A) and Wrangell (Section 8-B) portions of District 108, and the Sumner Strait (Subdistricts 106-41/42) and Clarence Strait (Subdistrict 106-30) portions of District 106.
-Fishing gear used in Districts 106 and 108 are similar; with common sockeye salmon net sizes ranging between five and six inches (130-140 mm).
+Commercial drift gillnet fisheries occur in the waters of northern Clarence Strait and Sumner Strait in District 106 and in the waters surrounding the terminus of the Stikine River in District 108 (Figure 1).
+Due to their proximity, management of these areas is interrelated resulting in some major stocks being subject to harvest in both districts.
+Two distinct management areas exist within each district: the Frederick Sound (Section 8-A) and Wrangell (Section 8-B) portions of District 108 and; the Sumner Strait (Subdistricts 106-41/42) and Clarence Strait (Subdistrict 106-30) portions of District 106.
+Fishing gear used in Districts 106 and 108 are similar with common sockeye salmon net sizes ranging between five and six inches (130-140 mm).
 Both districts will be managed in accordance with the current Transboundary Rivers Annex of the PST.

-The sockeye salmon season could open by regulation as early as 12:00 noon on Monday, June 11 (SW24).
-However, with an expected poor return of Stikine River Chinook salmon as well as Chinook salmon stocks throughout Southeast Alaska, conservation measures will be in place for the start of the sockeye salmon fishery.
-Conservation measures include, delaying the start of the sockeye salmon fishery by two weeks in District 108 and by one week on District 106, implementing a six inch maximum mesh size, limiting fishing time, and limiting District 108 fishing area.
+The sockeye salmon season could open by regulation as early as 12:00 noon on Sunday, June 9 (SW24).
+However, with an expected poor return of Stikine River Chinook salmon, as well as Chinook salmon stocks throughout Southeast Alaska, conservation measures will be in place for the start of the sockeye salmon fishery.
+Conservation measures will include: delaying the start of the sockeye salmon fishery by one week in District 106 and by at least two weeks in District 108, implementing a six-inch maximum mesh size, limiting fishing time, and limiting District 108 fishing area.
 The initial District 106 opening will be limited to 48 hours.
-The following week, SW 26, both Districts will be open for an initial 48 hours but may be extended for an additional 72 hours based on observed effort and harvest levels.
-During the first few weeks of the sockeye salmon fishery, any extended fishing time or midweek openings will be based on the preseason forecasts, harvest estimates, and stock proportion data.
+During the first few weeks of the sockeye salmon fishery, any extended fishing time, or midweek openings, will be based on the preseason forecasts, harvest estimates, and stock proportion data.
 Subsequent openings, fishery extensions, or midweek openings will be based primarily on inseason estimates produced by the SMM and other agreed upon methods for the remainder of the sockeye salmon season.

-Due to the expected return of Tahltan Lake and mainstem sockeye salmon, fishing time will likely be similar to 2017 fishing time.
-If the Tahltan Lake component of the run appears to be weaker than forecasted, a more conservative management approach may limit fishing time in District 108 and fishery extensions in District 106 would likely not occur.
-If inseason estimates of mainstem sockeye salmon fall below expectations, more conservative management actions may be needed during SWs 29-32.
-If management actions are taken to conserve mainstem sockeye salmon, they will occur in District 108 and midweek fishing extensions would likely not occur.
+Due to the expected below average return of Tahltan Lake and mainstem sockeye salmon, fishing time will likely be more conservative than it has been in recent years.
+If the Tahltan Lake component of the run appears to be weaker than forecasted, a more conservative management approach may limit fishing time in District 108 and fishery extensions in District 106 would likely not occur during the first few weeks of the sockeye fishery.
+If inseason estimates of mainstem sockeye salmon stay within expectations, conservative management actions may be needed during SWs 29-32, including the closure of District 108.
 District 106 will be limited to two days a week during SWs 29-32 due to McDonald Lake sockeye salmon concerns.